HalongL/HAD-AHMID/README.md

 For more information of this project, please refer to our paper:

-T. Guo, L. He, F. Luo, X. Gong, Y. Li and L. Zhang, "Anomaly Detection of Hyperspectral Image with Hierarchical Anti-noise Mutual-Incoherence-induced Low-Rank Representation," in *IEEE Transactions on Geoscience and Remote Sensing*, doi: 10.1109/TGRS.2023.3269097.
+T. Guo, L. He, F. Luo, X. Gong, Y. Li and L. Zhang, "Anomaly Detection of Hyperspectral Image with Hierarchical Anti-noise Mutual-Incoherence-induced Low-Rank Representation," in *IEEE Transactions on Geoscience and Remote Sensing*.

 ## Prerequisites